markcmurphy/devdocs-portal/02-headless-catalog.md

 **Override pricing using the Pricing API**

-The [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing) lets you override product pricing for a specific channel and customer group.
-To override the price for each of the items on the page, supply the product IDs (required) and variant IDs (optional) in a `POST` request to `/v3/pricing/products`.
+The [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing) lets you override product pricing for a specific channel or a customer group.
+To override the price for each of the sellable items on the page, supply their product IDs (required) and variant IDs (optional) in a `POST` request to `/v3/pricing/products`.

-The following example illustrates how to override pricing for a specific customer group ID.
+The following example illustrates how to override pricing for a number of items using group pricing.

 ```http
 POST https://api.bigcommerce.com/stores/{store_hash}/v3/pricing/products